 Set The Table

 I layered in a casual burlap charger, which is offset by the formal gold rimmed bone china and gold flatware.
 I personally like the mix of gold with the sea tones, I think that they play well together.
 Now just add in your favorite seaside meal and your have an instant beach trip with our ever leaving your house.
 Designer Tip: A fun idea for a place card would be to add fishing bobber adorned with your guests name.
 You could also pair a fish bowl cocktail to this theme easily.
-(Think blue drink with a Swedish Fish garnish) As seen in our monthly newsletter, be sure to sign up to get the details from behind the scenes[wysija_form id=”1″]
+(Think blue drink with a Swedish Fish garnish) As seen in our Designer Notes newsletter, be sure to sign up to get the details from behind the scenes.

 *This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
 You can view my full advertising disclosure here.